saasbook/AV102/transcripts/week1/benefits_of_being_a_ta.md

 And not only that, we've got certificates too!

-These are the official Engineering Software as a Service text books certificates, which are also backed by AgileVentures.
+These are the official Engineering Software-as-a-Service textbook certificates, which are also backed by AgileVentures.

 We've got an example of the level 1 certificates there so you'll get one of these for completing this course.